kshreya28/AWS-Mindmap/README.md

-# AWS-Cloud-Practitioner-Mindmap
-This repository contains mindmaps for AWS Services
+This repository contains Mindmaps for AWS Services which will help you to get the AWS Services.These are the basic services which will help you to learn the basic information about the services